Goodness of fit by Neyman-Pearson testing: Conclusions

-One bias that definitely affects our selection of the benchmarks is the origin of NPLM as a method to search for new physics in high energy collider data.
+One bias that certainly affects our selection of the benchmarks is the origin of NPLM as a method to search for new physics in high energy collider data.
 Many of our benchmarks have thus been selected, in the previous NPLM literature, to be representative of this type of problems.
-However, we also considered the DQM benchmarks, which are unrelated with new physics at collider and are based on natural data collected at a muon detector.
-Furthermore, our benchmark problems do not seem to display any strong peculiarity, apart from being arguably difficult GoF problems: the reference and the alternative distribution are on the same support and the discrepancy emerge either from a small localised excess (or deficit) of events or from a distributed distortion of the reference distribution.
-Since our benchmarks are not peculiar and are reasonably varied, there is no reason to expect that our findings would be radically different on different problems.
-However, it should be noted that in our benchmarks we only deal with data of limited dimensionality.
+However, we also considered the DQM benchmarks, which are unrelated with new physics at colliders and are based on natural data collected at a muon detector.
+Furthermore, our benchmark problems do not seem to display any strong peculiarity, apart from being arguably difficult GoF problems: the reference and the alternative distributions are on the same support and the discrepancies emerge either from a small localised excess (or deficit) of events or from a distributed distortion of the reference distribution.
+There is no reason to expect that our findings would be radically different on different problems as our benchmarks are not peculiar and are reasonably varied.
+However, it should be noted that we only deal with data of limited dimensionality.
 NPLM has been applied to data with up to 100 dimensions so far, and a comparison with other GoF methods suited to deal with this dimensionality could be considered in the future.
-NPLM is instead probably not suited to deal with order thousands dimensionality problem like for instance the validation of generative models for images.
+Modifications to the NPLM methodology to handle extremely high dimensional problems, such as the validation of image generation models, will be considered in future works.

 \